Admissions Process for Cleveland School of the Arts

 Family members are welcome to accompany a student to CSA on the day of the audition but will not be permitted in the audition room.
 It is not required that a family member stay on the premises for the duration of the audition.
 On average, the audition/interview process should take about 2 hours.

 For any walk-up applicants, a computer station and staff member will be available for families needing assistance to complete the portal application.

 Due to the rigorous nature of CSA’s Arts and Academic curriculum, CSA has limited support available to students who may need credit recovery.

-A complete transcript including all high school coursework is required at the time of the audition.
+A complete transcript including all high school coursework is required at the time of the application.
 The transcript will be reviewed by our guidance team to determine if a student will be able to successfully complete their course of study at CSA before acceptance is determined.

 Transfer students must follow the same Admissions Process as incoming freshmen.
-Early application is highly suggested for students interested in transferring to CSA because of the limited space available in grades 10-12.

 Official OST (Ohio State Tests) scores, including standard scores for any student transferring from a middle or high school in Ohio, must be submitted for admission.
 Tests required are as follows:

 Student entering grade 10: Grade 9 test scores – Algebra 1, English 1

 Student entering grade 11: Grade 10 test scores – Geometry, Biology, American History, English 2, and all grade 9 tests